It's possible to boost the value of your loyalty points by up to eight times without spending a penny.

 Boost what points are worth

-The start point for Nectar is to remember a point when spent in store at Sainsbury is worth 0.5p, yet many of its redemptions work out at better value than this.
-Therefore when picking you can calculate to see if you're getting a good deal.
+The start point for Nectar is to remember a point when spent in-store at Sainsbury's is worth 0.5p, yet many of its redemptions work out at better value than this.
+Therefore when picking, you can calculate to see if you're getting a good deal.

 Surveys.
 Answer a few questions for points

-Nectar periodically runs surveys or questionnaires which let you gain 50 points or more from spending a couple of minutes filling them in (also see the Survey Sites guide showing you how to make cash doing this).
+Nectar periodically runs surveys or questionnaires which let you gain up to 120 points per survey, or more, from spending a couple of minutes filling them in (also see the Survey Sites guide showing you how to make cash doing this).

-In non-Nectar stores it gives 1 point (worth c.
-0.5p) per pound spent, in some Nectar stores (e.g. Sainsbury) you get 2 points, on top of the 2 points you get for using your loyalty card (so 4 points in all).
-Plus spend £500+ in the first three months and you get an additional 5000 points (worth c. £25).
+In non-Nectar stores it gives two points (worth c.1p) per pound spent, in some Nectar stores (eg Sainsbury's) you get two points, on top of the two points you get for using your loyalty card, so four points in all.
+Plus spend £1,000+ in the first three months and you get an additional 10,000 bonus points (worth c.£50).

-Beware Nectar Awards.
+Beware Nectar rewards.
 Often you can get more in cash

 Nectar is a very wide ranging scheme and tends to offer a variety of different deals paid in points.
 For example, you can gain points for selling/recycling your old mobile phone with it, yet always evaluate the points' cash value (see the LoyaltyChecker) and compare that with available cash equivalents (use the MobileValuer tool to see if it's worth it).